MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/mapping-projects-tasks-contract-line-sales.md

 1. From **General** tab of the project-based contract line, in the **Project** field, click on the link for project.
 2. On the **Project** page, select the **Task Billing Setup** tab.
-3. There are 2 grids on the page.
+3. There are two grids on the page.
 One grid is for contract lines that apply to the whole project and the second applies to task-specific billing setup.
 In the second grid, select one or more tasks and the select **Disassociate Contract Lines**.
-4. In the  dialog page that opens, select a contractline from the drop-down.
+4. In the  dialog page that opens, select a contract line from the drop-down.
 5. Select the check box to indicate if the association should also be removed from any child tasks of the selected tasks.
-Checking the box will also unssociate the child tasks of the selected tasks from the contract line.
+Checking the box will also unassociate the child tasks of the selected tasks from the contract line.
 6. Select **OK**.
 A warning message indicates that removing this association could result in reversal of any actuals recorded on the task previously.
-Select **OK** on the warning dialog to remove the association between the task and the project-based contractline.
+Select **OK** on the warning dialog to remove the association between the task and the project-based contract line.